10.5. Incremental Backup

 - Send backup manifest file:

-pg_basebackup sends the backup_manifest of the preceding backup. - Invoke FinalizeIncrementalManifest():
+pg_basebackup sends the backup_manifest of the preceding backup. - Initialize incremental backup parameters:

-The walsender process retrieves only two values, TimeLine and Start-LSN, from the backup manifest file. - Base backup request:
+The walsender process calls FinalizeIncrementalManifest() to retrieve the TimeLine and Start-LSN from the preceding backup’s manifest file. - Base backup request

-Note that, in step 8, the walsender sends the entire relation file if the relation is created after taking the preceding backup.
+In step 8, the walsender sends the entire relation file if the relation was created after the preceding backup.

-When taking the next incremental backup, we can execute the following command, setting the ‘–incremental’ option to the previous incremental backup manifest ‘/usr/local/pgsql/backup/inc01/backup_manifest’:
+To take the next incremental backup, execute the following command with the ‘–incremental’ option pointing to the previous incremental backup manifest:

 $ pg_basebackup -h 192.168.1.10 -p 5432 \